magomimmo/modern-cljs/doc/second-edition/tutorial-17.md

-In this tutorial we're going to integrate the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when the she/he enters invalid values in the form.
+In this tutorial we're going to integrate the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding help messages when the she/he enters invalid values in the form.

 We have two options.
 We can be religious about the progressive